mrtn-v/mrtn-v/README.md

 </details>

 Unfortunately, my art tumblr does not have all my recent art works.. but I will update it when I get the opportunity.
-Until then, there is still art posted there and it'd be greatly appreciated if you'd go check my art out :] README and Rentry art do not belong to me... i'll credit the artist later when I am able to find them
+Until then, there is still art posted there and it'd be greatly appreciated if you'd go check my art out :]
 <div></div>

 <p align="right">